dkanada/gelli/README.md

 * Playlists and favorites will not update automatically when changed
 * Sorting also requires a reload to take effect
 * Batch actions are not yet functional
-* Some reports of audio playback ending prematurely

 ## Future Plans

 I don't currently have plans to add any large features.
 If I ever find the time, these are some of the items I would potentially include.

 * Offline downloads
-* Transcoding
 * Support for other media types